-It was himself and David Williams that had the copyright on committing scientific fraud!
+It was his side that had the copyright on committing scientific fraud!

-And yes, in spite of repeated requests from numerous other concerned correspondents, Wüster refused to divorce himself from the Williams/ Starkey fraud.
+And yes, in spite of repeated requests from numerous other concerned correspondents, Wüster refused to divorce himself from the Williams/Starkey fraud.

-Now in fairness to Mr. Starkey, David Williams' business partner in "Black Knight Reptiles", who incidentally and recently pled guilty to illegally smuggling a Black-headed Python (Aspidites melanocephalus) through the post and was fined by a magistrate's court, I have no evidence to show that he was a part of the Williams fraud, even though his name appeared as the junior author to the paper in it's ever morphing versions.
+Now in fairness to Mr. Starkey, David Williams' business partner in "Black Knight Reptiles", who incidentally and recently pled guilty to illegally smuggling a Black-headed Python (Aspidites melanocephalus) through the post and was fined by a magistrate's court, this author has no evidence to show that he was a part of the Williams fraud, even though his name appeared as the junior author to the paper in it's ever morphing versions.

-And while I have differences of opinions on some matters with Richard Wells (the man who co-described "Cannia weigeli"), we are at one in being of the view that the alteration of the Williams/Starkey paper is one of the most blatant cases of scientific fraud ever perpetrated (Wells pers. comm. dated

-4 Feb 2001).
+And while this author may have differences of opinions on some matters with Richard Wells (the man who co-described "Cannia weigeli"), we are at one in being of the view that the alteration of the Williams/Starkey paper is one of the most blatant cases of scientific fraud ever perpetrated (Wells pers. comm. dated 4 Feb 2001).

-The Williams fraud coupled with the attacks against me got even worse when it became clear that Williams was posting on the various internet forums under a series of different names.
+The Williams fraud coupled with the attacks against this author got even worse when it became clear that Williams was posting on the various internet forums under a series of different names.
 The IP address (as found by viewing each e-mail's "document source") gave Williams and his antics away.
-It was during this period, Wüster even let it be known in another post that he hadn't even seen any New Guinea Pailsus and knew nothing of them.
-Although more recently, in July 2001 on Kingsnake dot com venomous forum, he's been again claiming expertise on these snakes.
+During this period, Wüster even let it be known in another post that he hadn't even seen any New Guinea Pailsus and knew nothing of them.